Key Takeaways

 - Chomp: The New Keystone Ability

-- High-damage potential with significant cooldown management.
+- High-damage potential with significant cooldown demand — rewards players who execute energy usage correctly.

 - Utility Adjustments

-Complexity and Simplification in Melee Spec Changes
+Arms Warrior: Complexity and Simplification

 - Core Gameplay Upgrades: